 - Scalable: Most modern cloud ERPs are subscription based, which gives you the freedom to add or remove licences depending on how your team grows or evolves with the times.
 Ask your ERP vendor what packages they offer.

 - Reliable: Go with a well-recognised name that you can trust.
 On their website, look for social proof such as customer testimonials and awards or other recognitions.
-Look for ISO certifications or other accreditation.
+Look for ISO certifications, other accreditation or a Service Level Agreement.
 Find out where the company is headquartered and where its support team is based.

 - Evergreen: When researching your next ERP provider, see how active they are on social media, find out what topics they blog about or when their last product update was.
 These are good ways to verify that you’re choosing an ERP vendor that has the resources to provide regular platform upgrades, new features, and security updates to ensure your business is powered by evergreen tech.

-- Feature-heavy: Not just strong accounting and inventory management capabilities, an ERP system should also offer powerful analytics and enterprise-grade security along with mobile features that enable anywhere-anytime work.
+- Powerful capabilities: Not just strong accounting and inventory management capabilities, an ERP system should also offer powerful analytics and enterprise-grade security along with mobile features that enable anywhere-anytime work.

 - Localised: Choose an ERP that’s been designed with local banking, tax and payroll requirements as this eliminates the need to use unintegrated standalone systems—saving your business both time and money.
 The more features an ERP vendor can provide out of the box, the easier it becomes for your business to plug and play—especially with software-as-a-service or SaaS-based cloud ERP solutions.
 Look for features like local bank feeds, chart of accounts, and Single Touch Payroll.